Most Common Sports Injuries

 • Elevation: Keep the injured area raised above heart level to reduce blood flow and swelling.
 For more severe injuries like ACL tears or fractures, surgery, and a structured rehabilitation program might be necessary.

-Preventing sports injuries is crucial to staying active and healthy.
-Follow these simple steps to reduce your risk:
+Preventing most common sports injuries is crucial to staying active and healthy.
+Follow these simple steps to reduce your risk.
+Here’s how to avoid the common causes of sports injuries and stay active without interruptions:

 Conclusion